fred-ai-security/ai-security-assurance-labs/model-supply-chain/model-license-evaluation-template.md

 ---

-## ✔ Export Controls / Geo Restrictions
+## Export Controls and Geographic Restrictions

 **Export-Control Restrictions:** Yes / No
 **Geo-Limitations:** Yes / No